google-marketing-solutions/Tightlock/README.md

 ## General usage

+Below, you will find simplified instructions for using Tightlock.
+For a more detailed guide, refer to [this presentation](https://services.google.com/fh/files/misc/hack_a_tech_june_tightlock__.pdf).

+### Workspace creation
 The recommended way to configure connections in Tightlock is to link your backend instance in the 1PD Scheduler tool: https://1pd-scheduler.dev

 In the tool: